vwellmo57/CircuitPython/README.md

         time.sleep(.15)

 ```
 This is essentially the same as the RGB LED assignment except for multiple mono-color LEDs.
 I just took the old code and modified it for this.
 I figures out how to modify my existing library to complete the same assignment as they are very similar in their core function.
+Looking back I would just reccomend combining your neopixel code with the Classes, Objects, and Modules code.